19hours/sg-statutes/Acts/Accountants Act.md

 (7) If the public accountant, accounting corporationor accounting firm concerned does not appear, the Disciplinary Committee may proceed with the formal inquiry after satisfying itself that the notice referred to in section 50 was duly served on him or it.

-(8) A Disciplinary Committee may, for the purposes of its formal inquiry, administer an oath or affirmation to any person giving evidence before it, and any party to the proceedings may sue out writs of subpoena ad testificandum and of duces tecum.
+(8) A Disciplinary Committee may, for the purposes of its formal inquiry, administer an oath or affirmation to any person giving evidence before it, and any party to the proceedings may sue out subpoenas to testify or to produce documents.

-(9) The writs referred to in subsection (8) shall be served and may be enforced as if they were writs issued in connection with a civil action in the High Court.
+(9) The subpoenas referred to in subsection (8) shall be served and may be enforced as if they were subpoenas issued in connection with a civil action in the High Court.

 (10) Any person giving evidence before a Disciplinary Committee shall be legally bound to tell the truth.